ying-teaching/python-book/docs/index.md

 ## Presentation Slides

-[The presentation slides](slides.md) that gives a high level summary and highlights of important topics of the content.
+[The presentation slides](slides.md) gives a high level summary and highlights of important topics of the content.

 ## Why Another Python Book?